ibm-cloud-docs/log-analysis/adoption.md

     When you enable archiving of your log data, notice that you are responsible for checking that your archived files are not corrupted, and for the maintenance of your archived files.
     {: note}

-* Web UI resource definitions such as parsing templates, exclusion rules, views, and dashboards.
+* Web UI resource definitions such as parsing templates, exclusion rules, views, screens, and dashboards.

 **Archive your LogDNA resource definitions and your log data.**
-{: important}
+{: tip}

 ### Backup the resource configurations of your LogDNA instance
 {: #adoption_archive_ui}

-In the LogDNA web UI, you can define custom views, dashboards, parsing templates, and exclusion rules that you can use to view and analyze data.
+In the LogDNA web UI, you can define custom views, dashboards, parsing templates, screens, and exclusion rules that you can use to view and analyze data.

 To reuse resource definitions that you define in your LogDNA instance, you can export these resources from {an {{site.data.keyword.la_full_notm}} instance as a JSON file.
 Then, you can import the definitions into other LogDNA instances.
 For example, you can reuse your LogDNA resources across different environments for your stage, pre-production, and production logging instances.
 [Learn more](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-reuse_resource_definitions).